 Cooking Guidance

-• A food thermometer can be used to check food is cooked thoroughly, food should be 75°C or above in the thickest part.
-Some foods change colour when they are cooked so you can check this too.
+A food thermometer can be used to check food is cooked thoroughly, food should reach 75°C or above in the thickest part.
+Some foods change colour when they are cooked use this as an extra indicator.

-• Always check your food is steaming hot in the middle.
+Always check your food is hot all the way through.

-• If you are cooking a large dish you may have to check in more than one place that it is cooked properly.
+If you are cooking a large dish check more than one place to confirm even cooking.

 Cooking meat